 3:15, 3:30, 3:45, 4:00, 4:15, 4:30, 4:45, 5:00, 5:30.
 All Pace Teams are led by two pace leaders.

 Who are the pace leaders?

 We’ll feature a SKIRACK Pace Team Leader every week on The RunDown so you can get to know the team.
 We’ll supply emails for all the leaders as well; feel free to contact them before the race if you have specific questions.

 How do I sign up to run with a SKIRACK Pace Team?

 While registration is not required, we would love to get a sense of how many people plan to run with each SKIRACK Pace Leader.
 Please contact our SKIRACK Pace Team coordinator, Jack Pilla, at [email protected] indicating which pace group you plan to run with.
 No worries if you change your mind between now and race day and decide to run another pace or opt out of the Pace Team.
-You can also visit the SKIRACK Pace Team at the MVP Health Care Sport Expo on Friday and Saturday prior to the race.
+You can also visit the SKIRACK Pace Team at the Sport & Fitness Expo on Friday and Saturday prior to the race.